exasol/release-droid/doc/user-guide/user-guide.md

 #### Run Steps

-1. Download the latest available [release](https://github.com/exasol/release-robot/releases) of the Release Robot.
+1. Download the latest available [release](https://github.com/exasol/release-robot/releases) of Release Robot.

-1. (Optional) Place in your home directory a file with credentials: `/<home>/.release-robot/credentials`.
+1. (Optional) Place a file with credentials  in your home directory: `~/.release-robot/credentials`.
     The file must contain the following two properties:

     ```properties
     github_username=<your username>
     github_oauth_access_token=<github access token>
     ```
-    If the Release Robot cannot find this file during an execution, it asks the user to input the credentials directly through terminal.
+    If Release Robot cannot find this file during an execution, it asks the user to input the credentials directly through terminal.

-2. Run the Release Robot with terminal:
+2. Run Release Robot from a terminal:

     `java -jar release-robot-<version>.jar -name <project name> -goal <goal> -platforms <comma-separated list of platforms>`